 - Photography at sessions is permitted with the following provisos:

-Still photographs may be taken briefly between classes but only if the timetable permits.
 No photography is permitted for commercial purposes, except by the accredited agents of newspapers, television stations, etc.

-All users of cameras and camcorders must not advance further forward than the Adjudicator.
+All users of cameras/phones, etc. must not advance further forward than the Adjudicator.
 The use of any flash or lighting is forbidden during performances.
 There must be no movement by the operator during the performances.
 All recording equipment must be SILENT.
 No photography or videotaping is allowed of competitors or Adjudicators without their express permission.
 These rules are designed to protect the concentration of the performer and the adjudicator.
 They apply to any other type of behaviour which might also damage this concentration.

 - Certificates will be presented at a time decided upon by the Association and in accordance with the following classifications and minimum standards: platinum 92 and above, gold 87-91, silver 82-85, bronze 75-81: unless these marks are obtained the awards will be withheld regardless of the number of entries.
 A minimum mark of 85 is required for eligibility for scholarship (as well as a minimum entry in two classes) To eligible for Provincials, a minimum mark of 85 is required.